calmjs/calmjs/src/calmjs/README.rst

     Module providing Base* classes.
 Should only inherit from utils and nothing else.

+ui
+    For functions and classes that provide user interfacing features, including constants that are used for rendering output to logs and users.
+The interactive mode features are typically reserved for usage by the runtime module, however.

 registry
     Root registry class.
 Inherits from base.
 Should not inherit from anything else.